elastx/elx-docs/content/en/docs/openstack-iaas/guides/application_credentials.md

 ## Delete Application credentials

-To delete a pair of application credentials enter the `openstack application credential delete` command followed by the ID of the credentials you want to remove
+To delete a pair of application credentials enter the `openstack application credential delete` command followed by the ID of the credentials you want to remove.

-An example:
+Example:

 ```bash
 openstack application credential delete 3cd933bbcf824bdc9f77f37692eea60a